What is a ghost kitchen? And should I be spooked?

 When writing your business plan, you will be conducting market research.
 A hunch is not enough.
-Yes, the investment is far less than a traditional restaurant, but it's still going to be a hefty investment.
-Look at industry trends, including what the leading franchises and chains are doing.
+Yes, the investment is far less than a traditional restaurant, but it's still a significant investment.
+Look at industry trends, including what leading franchises and chains are doing.
 Understand the city, town or area where you plan to operate.
 Know your competitors inside out, and don't lie to yourself.
-If a competing restaurant is popular, look hard at the why instead of focusing on how you'll do the concept better.
+If a competing restaurant is popular, really look at the why instead of focusing on how you'll do the concept better.
 Survey people in the area.
 Gather as much audience insight as you can early on.

 Find a premises

 If you are opening a virtual-only brand in a ghost kitchen, your premises options are limited to existing ghost kitchens and shared commercial spaces.
 To keep costs low, you can also rent commercial kitchen equipment to get started.
 When you're wildly successful you might open your own kitchen and buy your own equipment.
 But when starting out, research ghost kitchen providers in your area and link in with local startup programmes and initiatives that will have leads and advice on shared commercial spaces.